 - With that in mind, if you DO go off trekking or hiking by yourself, tell someone where you’re going.
 If you get into trouble, people will know where to find you.

 - Don’t push yourself too hard and know your limits physically.
-Travelling in Pakistan is TIRING as it is, but mountain trekking can honestly take it out of you.
+Traveling in Pakistan is TIRING as it is, but mountain trekking can honestly take it out of you.
 If you’re feeling ill, not up to it, anything – either head back or tell your partner.

 - And finally… research, research, research!
 In this unpredictable country, knowing things in advance is really going to pay off.